 Tag Archive Featured

-How to Make a Great CV
+How to Write a Great CV

 In the case of employers, particularly if it is a small company where there is no specialist HR or recruitment function, the individual hiring for the role may have limited time to spend on the task.
 Recruitment consultants see a very high volume of CVs every day and are adept at making a judgement within seconds.
 They will often be looking for negatives to rule out candidates and make their decision easier.

-How do you make a great CV that will grab attention in seconds and avoid a quick rejection?
+How do you write a CV that will grab attention in seconds and avoid a quick rejection?
 One of the best pieces of advice for any candidate writing a CV or cover letter is to put yourself into the shoes of the person who will be reading it and make it an easy choice for them to call you for interview.

 Ask yourself questions such as: